So yeah doing some researching about stupid stuff I stumple across this Hermetism thing, which it's kinda explained in a boko called The Kybalion.

 1. The Principle of Mentalism.

-4. The Principle of Polarity."Nothing rests; everything moves; everything vibrates."
+4. The Principle of Polarity.

-6. The Principle of Cause and Effect."Everything flows, out and in; everything has its tides;
+6. The Principle of Cause and Effect.

 And if you really try to understand what each principle says they seem pretty similar to many laws we know to date such from Newton (The principle of cause and effect), Heraclitus (Everything flows/moves) and many others.